hashicorp/terraform-equivalence-testing/README.md

 If you need any other fields removed, either from the default golden files or additional golden files, then you can specify them here as part of the test specification.

+Note, that you can only remove fields from JSON files.
+Other file types will not be included when processing the `IgnoreFields` inputs.